samreality4/MovieProject/README.md

 # movieproject
-This is a colorful app that showcases all the popular and trending movies as part of Udacity's Android Developer Nanodegree.
+This is a movie app that showcases all the trendinging popular and highest rated movies.

 ## Features

 With the app, you can:
-* Discover the most popular, the most rated or the highest rated movies
+* Discover the most popular and highest rated movies
-* Save favorite movies locally to view them even when offline
+* Save your favorite movies locally
 * Watch trailers
 * Read reviews